standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “You really have written, after saying things like that.”

-{29}“I have been thinking of writing again,” said Bumpus, putting his hand over his eyes.
+“I have been thinking of writing again,” said
+Bumpus, putting his hand over his eyes.
 “But I expect you all forget that I ever wrote.
 I don’t know if you do remember how dramatic I was once as a